drewejohnson/ans-student19-serpenttools/README.md

 - `simple` - 6x6 toy assembly designed to show basic input structure.
   Particle count taken to be deliberately low to make demonstrations easier.
   All subsequent input files use this.
-- `history/his` - input file for using history capabilities in SERPENT
+- `his` - input file for using history capabilities in SERPENT
-- `det/det` - input file with a collection of detector settings
+- `det` - input file with a collection of detector settings
-- `dep/dep` - input file with depletion steps
+- `dep` - input file with depletion steps
-- `sens/sens` - input file for sensitivity calculation
+- `sens` - input file for sensitivity calculation
-- `coe/coe` - input file for automated burnup sequence
+- `coe` - input file for automated burnup sequence
 - `archive.sh` - archival script used to collect all output files
 - `files.tgz` and `file.zip` - compressed archives of all output files needed for
   the analysis.
 - `files.sha256` and `files.md5` - text files containing hashes of compressed archives.
   Can be verified with `sha256sum -c files.sha256` and `md5sum -c files.md5`
-- `runAll.sh` - script that runs all input files.
-Requires some environment variables to find the SERPENT executable and libraries.
-Useful if you want to generate all outputs outside of the compressed files
+- `Makefile` - Makefile that can be used to run all SERPENT cases to produce the files contained in `files.tgz` and `files.zip`.

 ### Archived files